How to Treat Leg Ulcers in Sickle Cell Disease

 Sickle cell disease (SCD) is an autosomal recessive hemoglobinopathy (an inherited blood disorder) caused by an amino acid substitution from glutamic acid to valine in the beta-haemoglobin chain.
 This results in defective haemoglobin molecules designated ‘haemoglobin S’ that cause sickling or clumping of red blood cells, resulting in verso-occlusion, ischemia, inflammation and organ damage, as well as haemolytic anaemia.

 In this article, we will discuss leg ulcers in sickle cell disease and how they can best be treated in a way that provides adequate understanding and helpful guidance on its effective management in simple terms.

 Haemoglobin is a protein molecule that constitutes part of your red blood cells.
-The haemoglobin carries oxygen in the red blood cell from the lungs to other tissues and organs of the body and carries carbon dioxide back to the lungs.
+The haemoglobin carries oxygen in the red blood cells from the lungs to other tissues and organs of the body and carries carbon dioxide back to the lungs.
 Haemoglobin also plays a vital role in maintaining the shape of the red blood cells.
 It is the haemoglobin that gives the red blood cell its red colour.

 SCD affects multiple organ systems and manifests diverse symptoms, such as pain crises, haemolytic/anaemic crises, and complications which include, SCD Nephropathy, CVA, pulmonary hypertension, avascular necrosis of hip/shoulder joints, priapism, Osteomyelitis and leg ulcers

 Leg ulcers in patients with Sickle Cell Disease are common and can vary in incidence among different phenotypes of the condition and geographical area.
 The incidence of leg ulcers is highest among male adult patients from low socioeconomic backgrounds.